 When will I be notified of my property’s Taxable Value?

-The Assessor mails a Property Value Notice to owners in July.
-This notice provides the taxable value that will be used to calculate the property tax bill.
+The Assessor may mail a Property Value Notice to owners in July or you will receive the property tax bill from the Tax Collector.
+The notice or tax bill will provide the taxable value that is used to calculate the property tax bill.

 When will I see a reduction in my property taxes?

-Any value reduction will be included in the property tax bill sent by the Tax Collector in September/October 2013.
+Any value reduction will be included in the property tax bill sent by the Tax Collector in October.